inshaismaili/readme/README.md

 Backend:
-For backend i have used nodejs and mongodb nodejs is a webserver that  is handled by the user mongodb is a databaseserver that is handled by the machine I have used express for  framework
+For backend i have used nodejs and mongodb.
+Nodejs is a webserver that  is handled by the user.
+Mongodb is a databaseserver that is handled by the machine.
+I have used express for  framework.
-Routing is being  done by get and post request mongo is a variable,mongoose is being used to establish a connection between datasrver and webserver. bodyparser is a middleware which  works between request and response. bodyparser is used so that so that the data that is recieved by the post request is converted into readable form . urlep used is the object of bodyparser. var app=express()is the object of the express. mongo.connect is used to establish  a connection to the database.
+Routing is being  done by get and post request. mongo is a variable,mongoose is being used to establish a connection between dataserver and webserver.
+Bodyparser is a middleware which  works between request and response.
+Bodyparser is used so that so that the data that is recieved by the post request is converted into readable form . urlep used is the object of bodyparser. var app=express()is the object of the express. mongo.connect is used to establish  a connection to the database.